CubeAPM

 Datadog: Cost for Small, Medium, and Large Teams

-Datadog’s pricing is host-based, which means costs rise with infrastructure size and the number of features enabled.
-Each module — APM, Infrastructure, and Logs — is billed separately, often accompanied by data-transfer fees.
+Datadog’s pricing is host-based, which means costs rise with infrastructure size.
+Each module — APM, Infrastructure, and Logs — is billed separately.

 Datadog Pricing: